django-tenants/django-tenants/docs/use.rst

     ./manage.py all_tenants_command loaddata

-If the command you need to run on all tenants should not be run on the public tenant, you can specify the ``--no-public`` flag which whill exclude the public tenant.
+If the command you need to run on all tenants should not be run on the public tenant, you can specify the ``--no-public`` flag which will exclude the public tenant.

 .. code-block:: bash